-The initial black church in Kinloch was the First Missionary Baptist Church, now at 5844 Monroe Avenue, dating from 1901.
+The first church in Kinloch was the First Missionary Baptist Church of Kinloch Inc., now in Black Jack, MO. established in 1901.
 Other churches followed: First United Methodist Church in 1904; Second Missionary Baptist Church at 5508 Lyons in 1914; Kinloch Church of God in Christ, now Tabernacle of Faith and Deliverance, in 1914; and Our Lady of the Angels (originally Holy Angels) in the early 1920s.

 Although the one-room frame Vernon School opened for black children in 1885, it closed a few months later.
 Black children in the Kinloch area traveled to Normandy to attend the school opened at Lucas and Hunt [electronic editor’s note: “Lucas and Hunt” is the name of a single street.] in 1886.
 The Vernon School, which moved to a number of locations in the area, served black children until the formation of the Kinloch School District in 1902, and its building remained in use as an all-black school in the Ferguson District until it was closed in 1967.
 When whites in the area split to form a separate school district in 1902, the Scudder Avenue School became Kinloch’s elementary school.
 A second elementary school, Dunbar, was opened in 1914.
 High school students attended Sumner in St. Louis City until Kinloch High School opened in 1937.
 In the mid-1970s, to further integrate education, both the Kinloch and the white Berkeley school districts were annexed into the Ferguson-Florissant School District.
 Kinloch students were also served by Holy Angels (now Our Lady of the Angels) Elementary School which opened in 1931.

-In 1948 Kinloch was incorporated as Missouri’s first fourth-class, all-black city
+On August 20, 1948 Kinloch was incorporated as Missouri’s first fourth-class, all-black city.

 In the 1980’s, the City of St. Louis began to buy out property in Kinloch as part of the expansion of Lambert-Saint Louis International Airport, dramatically reducing Kinloch’s size.
 Eventually the airport took the vast majority of private homes in Kinloch.
 Between 1990 and 2000, Kinloch lost more than 75 percent of its population.
 The social and economic effects of this buyout were disastrous for the community and contributed more than anything else to its population decline.